 - Waterways and Coastal Management Strategy 2011-2021

-Our collective achievements since adoption are highlighted in the strategy's annual report.
+Our collective achievements are highlighted in the strategy's annual reports:

 The community was invited to comment on the draft Environment and Liveability Strategy and its proposed strategic directions in May and June 2017.
 To see what the community told us during the consultation period, download the Summary.

 - Part B: Five-year implementation plan September 2018 edition